Simovative/zeus/Readme.md

 }
 ```
 #### PHP internal webserver
-Just run the web-server and use the public/index.php as router script:
+Just run the webserver and use the public/index.php as router script:
 ```
 php -S localhost:8000 public/index.php
 ```